ShemmyYo/django-shemmylicious/TESTING.md

 <details><summary> >>> Click for details</summary>

-- Category screen has loaded correctly and as intended.
+- Blog screen has loaded correctly and as intended.
 - Verified that the categories load randomly each time page is reloaded
 - Verified that the user can click category name to open a list of recipes in chosen category
 - Verified that the list of categoriesed recipes is loading correctly